 REACH requires existing registrants and potential registrants to make every effort to reach an agreement on sharing data.
 The legislation also requires that the costs of sharing the information for a registration are determined in a fair, transparent and non-discriminatory way.

-If your substance is already registered it is likely that the preparatory work has already been done.
-You need to contact the lead registrant to become a member of the joint submission after agreeing on data and cost sharing.
+If your substance is already registered, you need to contact the lead registrant to become a member of the joint submission after agreeing on data and cost sharing.
 Read more in the section ‘Joining an existing joint submission’.

 Help with terminology